18vijayb/ERDRecognition/README.md

 # ERDRecognition

-To
-1. Reduce cheating
-2. Come up with representive examples for students
+## Goal
+Cluster student answers in order to:
+1. Identify the different ways of thinking
+2. Better identify cheating
 3. Assist with consistent grading
-4. Different ways of thinking
+4. Select a diverse set of ideal student answers